 - Cutis laxa

-- Rheumatoid nodules
+- Rheumatoid nodules.

-Dermatomyositis, also referred to as idiopathic inflammatory myopathies, is a heterogenous group of autoimmune disorders affecting the skin and/or musculature.
-Skin signs are critical in diagnosing and classifying dermatomyositis.
+Dermatomyositis (also known as idiopathic inflammatory myopathies) is a heterogeneous group of autoimmune disorders affecting the skin and musculature.

-Classic skin signs of dermatomysitis are:
+Classic skin signs of dermatomyositis include:

 - Periungual telangiectasia